We spent a week in Tokyo, in September 2016.

 But we had fun, despite all the heat rash and sweat and all the money we spent on the vending machines (they’re so cool).

-Odakyu is huge, pretty expensive store.
+Odakyu is a huge, pretty expensive store.
 We went there once for an ice cream and it was the most expensive ice cream ever (it was good, though, but not worth the price).
+Very fancy, also, so maybe not a very good idea to go all sweaty and wearing dinky clothes like we did.

-What we loved most, though, were the food.
-Not the restaurants inside the malls, but the little ones on the streets.
-Really good food.
+What we loved most, though, was the food.
+Not the fancy restaurants inside the malls, but the little ones on the streets.
+Really good food, and not overpriced!
+Our favorites were traditional Japanese food (not sushi and sashimi, but real food) and ramen, but there are just so many options it was hard to choose!

 This is where the busiest crossing in the world is.
 We were there at 2 pm and it was full of people.
 I can’t really imagine how it was at 5.
-Maybe we’ll get there again.
-We watched it from Starbucks inside Tsutaya, which is a huge DVD, comics, CD store.
+Maybe we’ll get there again to watch it when it’s at its crowdest.
+We watched it from a Starbucks inside Tsutaya, which is a huge DVD, comics, CD store that’s also very cool.

 There’s also 109, the shopping mall.
-Apparently, it’s the place for young people, but we found it incredibly funny and not very wearable.
-But it had air conditioning.
+Apparently, it’s the place for young people to buy clothes, but we found it funny and not very wearable.
+People shopping there (young women mostly) were not wearing those clothes, but it’d be fun if they were.
+The air conditioning was life-saving.

 We have 2 posts about it on the blog, one from Melissa and one from me.
 I’m just gonna say that it IS fun!
 Very different from other Disney parks (as we hear because we’d only been to Tokyo Disney and Disney World).

 We did NOT like it at all.
-It’s dirty, the cages are very small and overcrowded, the animals are all very sad.
+The cages are very small, dirty, and overcrowded.
+The animals are all very sad.
 Not worth it at all.

 There was also a Bic Camera outlet there, which we skipped due to very tired kids, but maybe we could do it another day.

 There are a few things that we knew already, but they always end up surprising us, like the number of vending machines.
-There are vending machines EVERYWHERE, and they sell a lot of things: from the traditional drinks, ice cream, breads to the gatcha gatcha machines (the ones you put the money, spin the wheel and get a little capsule with a ‘surprise’ thing).
+There are vending machines EVERYWHERE, and they sell a lot of things: from the traditional drinks machine, ice cream, bread, to the gatcha gatcha machines (the ones you put the money, spin the wheel and get a little capsule with a ‘surprise’ thing), electronics, posters, everything!

 Another great thing is the bike friendliness!
 There are bikes everywhere.
-There are bike parking lots everywhere too.
+There are bike parking lots everywhere too, though they aren’t free of charge.
+By the way, you can’t just leave your bike wherever you want to – you might get a ticket (seriously).

 And the toilets are pretty cool.
 Try every single button on them, but just make sure you’re sitting on the toilet seat (not with your pants on, please) or you have the lid closed.
 Just saying.

-We did send out 3 postcards from Japan to randomly selected!
-Every month we send out 3.
+We did send out 3 postcards from Japan to randomly selected subscribers!
+We send them every month.
 To go in the draw, all you have to do is subscribe to our newsletter!